 The old man took the leash and harness out of the bag.
 “You’re going to love wearing this!”

 The cat frowned.
 “No, I won’t.”

-When he came back, the cat was sitting on the kitchen counter.
-He smiled and tried to pet him.
+When he came back, he tried to pet the cat.
+The cat was sitting on the kitchen counter.

 “I’m not touchy-feely,” the cat said, jumping down to the floor.